 A screwball is essentially a reverse curveball.
-While a curveball, unless thrown straight overhand, tends to break away from a same handed batter, a screwball tends to break toward a same handed batter and away from an opposite handed batter.
-This reverse motion is especially useful for left handed pitchers, so it's unsurprising that a disproportionate share of screwball pitchers were left-handed.
+While a curveball, unless thrown straight overhand, tends to break away from a same-handed batter, a screwball tends to break toward a same-handed batter and away from an opposite-handed batter.
+This reverse motion is especially useful for left-handed pitchers, so it's unsurprising that a disproportionate share of screwball pitchers have been left-handed.

 While the screwball is described as a reverse curve, the effort and effect on the pitcher's arm are very different from a curve.
 A curveball involves rotating the forearm so that the pitcher's palm is facing his body, the screwball requires turning it the other way so that the palm is facing outward.
 This motion is inherently very stressful, a point that has often been mentioned by its practitioners: